Sergix/arm-microprocessor-simulator/docs/REPORT.md

 - `/src-tauri` (npm package): Tauri commands, state, events, and other interface logic that sets up the frontend and responds to UI events
 - `/src` (cargo crate): frontend and UI, SolidJS, driven by Tauri server

 Execution begins in `/src-tauri/src/main.rs`, where Tauri sets up the web view backend.
-The frontend interacts with the backend by invoking events.
+The frontend interacts with the backend by [invoking events using Tauri](https://tauri.app/v1/guides/features/events/).

 The primary backend classes are the following:
 - `Memory`: all abstract methods and implementations for reading and writing data
   - `RAM`: primary singleton for memory
   - `Registers`: singleton for all program registers
 - `CPU`: all fetch, decode, execute steps that uses `Instruction` classes for processing
-- `CPUThreadWatcher`: watches the CPU thread state to manage events (IRQ interrupts, start/stop, etc.) from the frontend as the CPU is running
+- `CPUThreadWatcher`: watches the CPU thread state to manage CPU events (IRQ interrupts, start/stop, etc.) from the frontend as the CPU is running
 - `Instruction`: CPU stores each decoded Word from the program as an `Instruction` class that also contains a reference to its appropriate execute method
 - `Options`: program command-line option parsing and storage
 - `Trace`: singleton tracefile instance called by CPU for saving trace logs

-#### Threading
+### Threading

-The application uses a somewhat-complex threading model because of Rust's strict enforcement of variable lifetimes.
+The application uses a somewhat-complex threading model because of Rust's strict enforcement of variable lifetimes and Tauri's somewhat-immature method of handling the application state.
+(Tauri just released their 1.0 version a few months ago.)
 Global state singletons (`/lib/src/state.rs`) are managed by Tauri and can be accessed by any function in the application with access to the global `app_handle` object.
 This `app_handle` is passed around to functions and functions can access the state mutexes through this instance, but each function has to ensure that its locks are freed as soon as possible.

-Because the `CPU` class will likely be continuously running as the program executes, the `CPUThreadWatcher` class (as mentioned before) maintains the CPU's thread state while the CPU runs and intercepts events from the frontend.
+Because the `CPU` class will likely be continuously running as the program executes, the `CPUThreadWatcher` class (as mentioned before) maintains the CPU's thread state while the CPU runs and intercepts CPU events and interrupts from the frontend.

-#### Model-View Separation
+### Model-View Separation

 *[Tauri Event Documentation](https://tauri.app/v1/guides/features/events/)*

 Both the Rust Tauri backend and the frontend run on separate threads by nature.
 Events are sent to the frontend via `emit` calls on the "app handler", and events are sent to the backend via `invoke` calls.
 The backend listens to events via commands, and the frontend listens to events via `listen`ers.

-#### Third-Party Libraries
+### Third-Party Libraries

 - [Tauri](https://tauri.app/): primary application and webview driver
 - [normpath](https://crates.io/crates/normpath): normalize user-specified executable paths